Minor Requirements in Physics

 Substitutions: PHYS2100 and PHYS2101 may be substituted for PHYS2200 and PHYS2201, respectively, but the latter are preferred.
 Students must consult with the Undergraduate Program Director if they wish to substitute other equivalent courses for required courses or the corequisites.

 Corequisites: MATH1102 and MATH1103 are required.
-MATH2202 and MATH3305 may also be required as prerequisites for some of the upper-level physics courses.
+MATH2202 may be required as a prerequisite for some of the upper-level physics courses.
 Students should consult with the Undergraduate Program Director to determine whether they will need to take these additional mathematics courses.